Skip to main content

 Bill 33: Protection of Privacy Act

-The proposed Protection of Privacy Act, Bill 33, would build on existing legislation and offer “stronger privacy protections” within government services.
+The province says the proposed Protection of Privacy Act, Bill 33, would build on existing legislation and offer “stronger privacy protections” within government services.

 “In this age of rapidly changing technology, people want assurance that their private information is protected,” said Technology and Innovation Minister Nate Glubish on Wednesday.